burnsr77/burnsr77.github.io/cv/index.md

 ## Conference organizing

+2024	Local organizing committee.
+Society for the Social Study of Science (4S).
+Seattle, WA.

 2023	Organizer.
 Digital Geographic Movements and Methods.
 University of Calgary.

 2018	Organizer.
 13th Annual Critical Geographies Mini-conference.
 University of Calgary.

 2017	Co-organizer.
 "Emerging Theories in Critical Cartography and GIS".
 Workshop concurrent with the North American Cartographic Information Society.
 Montreal, QC.

 2017	Co-organizer.
 "The Social and Environmental Implications of Smart Cities: a Global Comparative Research Agenda".
 Workshop at University of Calgary.